 What is considered essential continues to evolve as new therapies become available.
 The most recent update to the WHO EML (March 2017) included drugs for the treatment of hepatitis C, tuberculosis, and leukaemia.
 The WHO also provided new advice for the use of antibiotics in light of concerns about increasing drug resistance.
 These additional products join a full list of anti-infectives, anti-retrovirals for HIV, anti-cancer drugs, and mental health drugs.

-For ease of use, IDA’s Product Indicator uses the same product classifications as the WHO.
+For a complete overview of essential medicines in IDA's portfolio, please see IDA's Product Indicator.
+For ease of use, this brochure uses the same product classifications as the WHO.